TedHusted/awake/awake.md/awake.md

 Elena nods, making a note in her tablet.

-“Circling back to the stock price,” says Adrian, “can we move up the release of Echo Realm and give people something else to talk about?”
+“Circling back to the stock price,” says Adrian.
+“Can we move up the release of Echo Realm and give people something else to talk about?”

 Tessa looks uncomfortable but stays silent.

 “Yes,” says Elena.
 “It’s a closed beta now.
 We could shift to the open beta phase and shift the conversation.
-Instead of people debating Ally’s upgrade, they’ll be talking about our first fully immersive AI-driven game space.”
+They’ll be talking about our first fully immersive SI-driven game space.”

 Emma scanned the table, taking the room’s temperature.
 She turns to look at Tessa.
 “I understand that the QA testing has gone well.
 Right, Tessa?”